The difference between IEEPA tariffs, Section 122 tariffs, Section 232 tariffs, and Section 301 tariffs

 No president has ever used IEEPA to impose tariffs until now.
 That said, the Congressional Research Service report observes that a president “could likely use IEEPA to impose additional tariffs on imported goods, as President Nixon did under TWEA.”

-Trump is the first president to invoke IEEPA for tariffs, and 2025 is the first year he’s done so.
+Trump is the first president to invoke IEEPA for tariffs, and 2025 was the first year he did so.
 But during his first term in office, he announced an intention to use IEEPA to impose tariffs on Mexico until “the illegal migration crisis is alleviated through effective actions taken by Mexico.”
 However, he indefinitely suspended the proposed IEEPA tariff a few weeks later.

 Instead of IEEPA, U.S. presidents have generally used the authority granted to them under Section 232 to establish new tariffs.